 Orosa-Nakpil, Malate is a book of many things.
 It is funny, informative, heartbreaking and thought-provoking

 Perhaps, the most moving part aside from the “rape chapter” was the last time Dave and Ross saw each other.
-I thought I’m about to have cardiac arrest reading that scene of the book because it was just totally heartbreaking.
-When I was just 20 pages away from the end, I told my big sis who have read the first five chapters and last one (IKR?
+I thought I’m about to have a cardiac arrest reading that scene of the book because it was just totally heartbreaking.
+When I was just 20 pages away from the end, I told my big sis who have read the first five chapters and the last one (IKR?
 She’s super weird that way) that I know what will happen next, that it is very predictable!
-I was totally proven wrong though because it’s totally not what I’ve expected!
+I got it all wrong though.
+God, that twist!

 I fell out of love of Ross due to that sex video tape and I was so enraged by his “betrayal” but again, I was wrong to even feel that way.
 When the reason came out why that actually transpired, I got really mad but was heartbroken at the same time.